|Anthropology Plus||Citations for articles and other works in anthropology, ethnology, archaeology, folklore and related areas. View Full Description|

 Finding site reports is challenging, since the term "site report" rarely appears in the title, and the term "site" is only used for some older materials.
 For example, you can search "Moyer Site," one of Laurier's first Ontario dig locations, and find a report from 1973.

-Search for site reports in the Primo catalogue.
+Search for site reports in Omni.
 If you know the name of the site, try searching this first.
-Otherwise, the best way to find site reports is to try the following subject terms in the Advanced Search in Primo:
+Otherwise, the best way to find site reports is to try the following subject terms in the Omni advanced search:

 - Works on the antiquities of particular regions, countries, cities, and under individual ethnic groups are entered under the name of the place or group subdivided by Antiquities e.g. Egypt – Antiquities; Mayas – Antiquities.